 Do Your Dreams Have Meaning?

-Understanding the aspects of sleep and significance of dreams
+Understanding the aspects of sleep and the significance of dreams.

 Although many assume that the study of dreams began sometime in the last century, perhaps related to the introduction of psychoanalysis, this is not the case.
 For example, Aristotle wrote about dreams as early as 325 B.C.

 The Dream of Scipio had great impact.
-Macrobius, a Roman, in about 400 AD wrote a commentary about the Dream of Scipio, and described 5 types of dreams:
+Macrobius, a Roman, in about 400 A.D. wrote a commentary about the Dream of Scipio, and described five types of dreams:

-- Somnium, an enigmatic mysterious dream requiring interpretation; think Freud and psychoanalyisis
+- Somnium, an enigmatic mysterious dream requiring interpretation; think Freud and psychoanalysis.

-- Visum, a nightmare that include apparitions and contact with supernatural beings; think Scrooge’s journeys into the past and future in Dickens’ Christmas Carol.
+- Visum, a nightmare that includes apparitions and contact with supernatural beings; think Scrooge’s journeys into the past and future in Dickens’ Christmas Carol.

 People in the process of dying have dreams and visions that have recently become topics for scientific research.

 Visual artists have painted glorious images about dreams.
-These artists include Pablo Picasso, Henri Matisse, (1) Henri Rousseau (2) and many, many others, all of whom created a painting called The Dream.
-The images typically show a person sleeping in the foreground, presumably dreaming and at times, the rest of the image might represent the content of that person’s dream.
-Artists may also paint only the contents of a dream or nightmare (e.g. the fantastic jungle images of Rousseau.)
+These artists include Pablo Picasso, Henri Matisse, Henri Rousseau, and many, many others, all of whom created a painting called The Dream.
+The images typically show a person sleeping in the foreground, presumably dreaming, and at times, the rest of the image might represent the content of that person’s dream.
+Artists may also paint only the contents of a dream or nightmare (e.g., the fantastic jungle images of Rousseau).
 Johannes Vermeer’s painting, A Maid Asleep, is gorgeous and has a prominent place on my book website.

-How do you think about dreams, your’s other’s, and/or depictions of others?
+How do you think about dreams?
 Like the wonderful diversity of dreams, there is a diversity in thinking about dreams.
 There may not be a right answer.
 Just as a therapist might try to tease the “meaning” and significance of a person’s description of a dream, one may try to understand an image about a dream.
-Following is an example based on the painting accompanying this blog post:
+Following is an example based on the painting accompanying this post:

 The picture shows so many wonderful aspects about sleep.
 It is a fluid story that tells us that before she fell asleep, the woman was reading and relaxed, admiring the peony in her hand (perhaps sent by a lover).
 The flower and the hand are dropping; she must now be in REM sleep (REM atonia).
 Her dream consists of images of peonies that are floating upwards from the real vase.
 The color of one of the flowers is the same as her cushion, which suggests a connection to reality.
-Daytime experiences can influence dreams (“Continuity hypothesis.”)
-(3) One can interpret or over-interpret such a picture and the dream.
-Freud interpreted a similar dream (From The Interpretation of Dreams, 1900, Chapter 6, Part 2, “The Dream-Work.”)
+Daytime experiences can influence dreams (“continuity hypothesis”).
+One can interpret or over-interpret such a picture and the dream.
+Freud interpreted a similar dream (from The Interpretation of Dreams, 1900, Chapter 6, Part 2, “The Dream-Work").